 The history of The Inn at Hastings Park is entwined with that of Lexington, the Birthplace of American Liberty.
-Many landmarks are within footsteps of The Inn.
+Many landmarks are within footsteps of the historic hotel in Lexington, MA.
 Visitors can walk the path that Paul Revere and William Dawes followed on their Midnight Ride to the nearby house where John Hancock and Sam Adams bunked down.
 The Battle Green, where the Shot Heard Round the World started the first battle of the Revolution, is a short walk from The Inn.
 Just further down the road, The Munroe Tavern, where the British Redcoats established their headquarters for the duration of the battle, is worth a visit.

 Innkeeping is another important aspect of Lexington's history.
 Beginning in colonial times, inns and taverns have played an important role in the community.
 Travelers on horseback were eager to find a place to rest, eat and seek shelter from New England's mercurial weather.
 Inns soon became gathering places for locals and travelers alike, serving as hubs for business, socializing and politics.
 Inn patrons came to mingle with neighbors as well as to exchange news about business and political matters.
 History books tell us that the local militia that fought the first battle of the Revolutionary War on the Lexington Battle Green mustered their courage by raising a few glasses at Buckman Tavern, which you can still visit right down the road today.

-At The Inn at Hastings Park, we are bringing back the spirit of innkeeping to Lexington with the restoration of our three historic buildings.
+At The Inn at Hastings Park, a top-rated hotel outside of Boston, we are bringing back the spirit of innkeeping to Lexington with the restoration of our three historic buildings.
 Built in 1888, the Main House was home to a descendent of one of Lexington's first families, who settled the town in the 1600s.
 The second is the Isaac Mulliken House, named in honor of the spirited politician who lived there in the mid-nineteenth century.
 The third building at The Inn is the Barn, which served as Muliken’s original carpentry shop.